 An array is a collection of solar panels comprised of “cells” which harvest the sun’s energy.
 When a photon from the sun hits a cell, it knocks loose an electron from the silicon atoms that make up the cell.
 The electrons are collected by the wires connected to the solar cell and wha-la, power!
 These wires are connected to other cells to make up a solar panel.
 One panel is connected to the next in a series of parallel connections known as a “string.”
 Your array is made up of one or more of these strings.

 Your array wiring comes down from the roof in one or more conduits to an inverter.
-The inverter is usually located near your main service panel in a garage or on an exterior wall.
-The inverter converts the DC electricity of the solar array to AC electricity so it can be used in your house.
+The inverter is usually located on a wall near your main service panel and converts the DC electricity of the solar array to AC electricity so it can be used in your house.
 In most cases it also has an display that allows you to read data about how your system is performing at a given moment and over time.
 Some systems use micro-inverters, which mount under the solar panels and allow AC electricity to be sent directly from the array.

 The electricity flows from the inverter, through more wiring and conduit, to your main service panel.
 In most cases, we install a solar breaker at the bottom of your main service panel (aka electrical panel or breaker panel).
 This connection to your service panel is what makes it possible to power your home with solar.
 The solar electricity flows first to any loads running in the house, such as a refrigerator, TV, lights, or anything else that might be consuming power while the sun is shining.

 If you have excess power being produced, the electricity is pushed out to the world at large through your net meter.
-A net meter is also considered your “Utility Billing Meter”.
-Here in Washington State and Oregon, your utility allows you to spin your net meter backwards and generate a credit for your excess solar power on your bill.
-These credits tend to build up quickly in the summer months and cashed-in during the less-sunny winter months.
+A net meter is also considered your “Utility Billing Meter.”
+Here in Washington and Oregon, your utility allows you to spin your net meter backwards and generate a credit on your electric bill for your excess solar power (cha-ching!).
+These credits tend to build up quickly in the summer months and can be cashed-in during the less-sunny winter months.